willhunt914/CirclePython/README.md

 ### Reflection
 At first this asignment was kind of hard because I tried to use chat gbt for my code and wiring and that did not work good.
-Then I just looked on coopers document and then
+Then I just looked on coopers document and then I figured it out.